 You must receive an Acceptance letter and a JW202 produced by NYU Shanghai prior to beginning the visa application.

-The earliest time to apply for your Chinese visa is 3 months (90 days) before the NYU Shanghai program start date.
+The earliest time to apply for your Chinese visa is 3 months (90 days) before the NYU Shanghai semester or academic year away start date.
 The Chinese Consulate in New York generally takes 3-5 business days to process visas.
 If you are applying at another consulate, check their website for processing times.

 If you do not have a passport or need to renew yours, use an expedited method to obtain it immediately.
 OGS will not be able to request the necessary immigration documents for you until you have a valid passport.

-This form will be provided to you upon acceptance to the program.
+This form will be provided to you upon acceptance to the semester or academic year away.
 Complete the form with your personal information exactly as it appears on your passport.